Xilinx/finn/docs/finn/internals.rst

   # get tensor initializer of third tensor in model tensor list
   model.get_initializer(tensor_list[2])

-ModelWrapper contains more useful functions, if you are interested please have a look at the ModelWrapper module (:py:mod:`finn.core.modelwrapper.ModelWrapper`) directly.
+ModelWrapper contains more useful functions, if you are interested please have a look at the ModelWrapper module (:py:mod:`qonnx.core.modelwrapper.ModelWrapper`) directly.

 .. _analysis_pass: